How The Best Business Leaders Combat Anxiety (And Help Their Employees Too)

 Since managers face the workers regularly, they will notice the changes in their staff’s behaviors.
 Encouraging good communication between staff members and upholding respect within the ranks will lessen stressors.
 The managers should start to speak openly about mental health conditions that employees may face in the workplace.
 They must normalize the conversations and share their own experiences.
 These actions are one of the most effective ways to reduce the stigma connected to mental health.

 There are noteworthy attitude and behavioral benefits the employees will have if their boss or CEO values a mentally healthy workplace.
 This lowers the absences at work and promotes a more positive perception of mental health.
 This also increases the good image of the company and can be seen as a physically safe workplace.
 The managers should promote different strategies in preventing stress at the workplace.
-Various experts say that the managers should be aware when their employees show early signs of anxiety.
+Various experts say that managers should be aware when their employees show early signs of anxiety.

 Managers can support their staff’s mental health by promoting physical activities.
 The staff’s autonomy over their work can also help improve their mental health.
 Managers can also promote stress management tools and provide a portion of healthy food and provide access to workplace counseling.

 Managers should also be the leader in promoting employee wellbeing, and it is also essential to show that they can also become vulnerable at times.
-Business owners also share the responsibility in encouraging their staff to talk about mental health in general and help to assist and support those who may be suffering.
+Business owners also share the responsibility of encouraging their staff to talk about mental health in general and help to assist and support those who may be suffering.

 All Great Leaders Have Anxiety.
 Here’s How the Best Ones Deal With It